A common house-cleaning mistake is combining ammonia with bleach. This combination results in an irritating fume called chloramine gas.

-Susan should have opened the windows while cleaning and taken a break immediately after feeling uncomfortable.
+Make sure to open the windows while cleaning and take a break immediately after feeling uncomfortable.
 Potentially serious exposures usually occur when strong alkalis or acids are used in an enclosed, poorly ventilated area for a prolonged period of time.

 Call our 24-hour toll-free emergency hotline